Islandora-Devops/islandora-starter-site/README.md

     `jsonld.settings` already contains the alterations (at time of writing), so this warning should eb ignorable.

-In summary: These two warnings seem to be ignorable.
+In summary: These two messages seem to be ignorable.

 ## Documentation